 The time limits for young offenders in the Youth Court are as follows:

-- homicide and for 16 and 17 year olds - a firearms offence under section 51 A (1) Firearms Act 1968 and section 29 (3) Violent Crime Reduction Act 2006 where the prohibited weapon would attract the mandatory sentence - 70 days from the date of first appearance in custody to committal.
+- Homicide and for 16 and 17 year olds a firearms offence under s.51 A (1) Firearms Act 1968.
+Also s.29 (3) Violent Crime Reduction Act 2006 where the prohibited weapon would attract the mandatory sentence - 182 days.

 Youth Example A

 A 16 year old youth appears in a youth court charged with robbery.
 The youth pleads not guilty.
 He is remanded in custody to the care of the Local Authority.
 The CTL is 56 days.
-Unfortunately, a month later, the victim dies; there is a causal medical link between the death and the robbery.
-The youth is arrested and charged with manslaughter.
-The robbery is withdrawn.
+A month later, the victim dies; there is a causal medical link between the death and the robbery.
+The youth is charged with manslaughter.
+The robbery offence is withdrawn.
 The court remands the youth in custody.
-The CTL for the manslaughter is 70 days from the first appearance to committal for this offence in the magistrates' court and 112 days in the Crown Court.
-The time spent in custody for the robbery is ignored.
-If the new allocation provisions were in force, the youth would be sent to the Crown Court with a CTL of 182 days without deduction.
-The defendant was not previously remanded for the manslaughter offence, only for the robbery (Regulation 5(6D) and 5(6B)).
+The CTL for the manslaughter is 182 days from the date of sending without deduction (the time spent remanded for the robbery is ignored) because the defendant was not previously remanded for the manslaughter offence, only for the robbery (Regulation 5(6D) and 5(6B)).
 Any disadvantage to the youth can be taken in to account in sentencing and calculation of release dates.

 Youth Example B

 A 17 year old youth is charged with a night time domestic burglary, during which he threatened violence against the sole elderly female occupant of the house to obtain her valuable jewellery.
 The defendant appeared unrepresented and was remanded in custody for a week for legal representation and advance information.
 The victim has been traumatised by the offence.
 The offence becomes indictable only - by virtue of paragraph 28, Schedule 1 of the Magistrates' Courts Act 1980.
 The CTL is 56 days.
-At the next hearing, the court determined that the offence constituted a grave crime and, taking all other factors about the youth and the likely sentence into consideration, the case should be committed to the Crown Court.
-The CTL will be 70 days from the date of the first remand to committal.
-However, once allocation is in force, the defendant would be sent to the Crown Court with a CTL of 182 days, less the time in custody so far.
+At the next hearing, the court determined that the case should be sent to the Crown Court.
+The CTL will be 182 days from the date of the sending, less the time in custody so far.